-Phillis Wheatley Elementary is a comprehensive community elementary school serving 490 students in preschool to sixth grade, with the full spectrum of special education programs and services for English Language Learning students.
-The school has 46 full-time certified staff and 19 non-certified instruction staff.
+Phillis Wheatley Elementary is a comprehensive community elementary school serving over 300 students in Kindergarten through sixth grade, with the full spectrum of special education programs and services for English Language Learning students.
+The school has 32 full-time certified staff and 12 non-certified instruction staff.
 In addition to serving students within a defined geographic area, it also serves as a site for special needs students in early childhood through sixth grade.

 It is the belief of the Phillis Wheatley Learning Community that school is a place where everyone comes together to promote learning.
 Teachers work as a team.
 They serve as instructional mentors to the students.
 Parents are our partners.
 A vital partnership is created between the home and school that is strengthened by active participation.